How to resize partition in Windows Server 2008 R2

 We have a Windows Server 2008 with C: D: and E: drives.
 I got 50 GB free from the D: drive using the “shrink volume” option in DM, and I need to add it to C drive, but the extend volume option on C: is disabled.

 I have a Windows Server 2008 system with a C: drive that is too small.
-I need to reduce the size of the D: partition and make C: drive larger.
+I need to reduce the size of the E: partition and make C: drive larger.
 What’s the best way to do this?

 Windows updates, applications, temp, log and many other types of files are saving to C drive continuously every day, they eat up the free space in C drive very quickly.
-Meanwhile, there is plenty of disk space in other drives.
+Meanwhile, there is plenty of free space in other drives.
 It cannot be better if you can resize disk partitions directly, moving free space into C drive from other partitions, and keeping everything intact.
-In this article, I’ll show you how to resize partition on Windows Server 2008 (R2) without losing data.
+In this article, I’ll show you 3 ways to resize partition in Windows Server 2008 R2 without losing data.

-3 ways to resize disk partition on Server 2008
+3 ways to resize partition in Windows 2008 server

-There are 3 ways to resize partition on Windows Server 2008 (R2): diskpart command, Windows Disk Management and 3rd party partition resizing software such as Partition Magic Server.
-Comparing with professional partitioning software, Windows built-in diskpart command and Disk Management has many limitations.
+There are 3 tools to help resize partition on Windows Server 2008 (R2): diskpart command, Disk Management and 3rd party partition resizing software such as NIUBI Partition Editor.
+Comparing with disk partition software, Windows built-in diskpart cmd and Disk Management have many limitations.

 Way 1 – resize partition with Diskpart command

 DiskPart is a text-mode command line tool interpreter which enables storage objects such as disks, partitions or volumes configuration and management from a script, remote session, or direct input from a command prompt.
 DiskPart is able to shrink or extend a single disk drive.